CloudReactor/aws-role-template/README.md

 2. Allow the role to be assumed by other users, which may include developers or machine users.
 If you use AWS Directory Service, you can assign the role to users using the Directory Service directly.
 Otherwise, add an AssumeRolePolicyDocument to the CloudReactor deployer role allowing the user to assume the role, and add permission for the user to assume the role.
-See (Assigning Roles to Users and )[https://docs.aws.amazon.com/directoryservice/latest/admin-guide/assign_role.html]
+See [Assigning Roles to Users](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/assign_role.html) for detailed instructions.